 \section{Introduction}

 A second-generation fringe tracker for the \ac{VLTI} was originally foreseen to support the second-generation instruments GRAVITY \citep{GRAVITY+2017} and MATISSE \citep{Lopez+2022}.
 A call for studies for such an instrument was issued by ESO in late 2008.
-In a context where available resources were being allocated in priority to the second generation instruments, including the former PRIMA astrometry project \citep{Sahlmann+2013}, none of the proposed solutions \citep{Blind+2010,Meisner+2012} materialized.
-Whereas GRAVITY came with an internal fringe tracker \citep{Menu+2012,Choquet+2014,Lacour+2019}, MATISSE came without the fringe tracker it needed to achieve its advertised performance and its circumstellar disks and active galactic nuclei science objectives.
-This is how the idea of using the GRAVITY fringe tracker to stabilize the optical path differences of MATISSE came to life, as an alternative to this second generation fringe tracker.
+In a context where available resources were being allocated in priority to the second-generation instruments, including the former PRIMA astrometry project \citep{Sahlmann+2013}, none of the proposed solutions \citep{Blind+2010,Meisner+2012} materialised.
+Whereas GRAVITY came with an internal fringe tracker \citep{Menu+2012,Choquet+2014,Lacour+2019}, MATISSE came without the fringe tracker it needed to achieve its planned performance and its circumstellar disks and active galactic nuclei science objectives.
+This is how the idea of using the GRAVITY fringe tracker to stabilise the optical path differences of MATISSE came to life, as an alternative to this second-generation fringe tracker.